Skip to main content

 The history and exam guidelines for office and outpatient E/M visits also specify that the “care team” may collect information, and the patient (or caregiver) may provide information, such as by portal or questionnaire.
 The reporting provider must then review that information.

-MEDICAL DECESION ON MAKING GUIDELINES
+MEDICAL DECISION ON MAKING GUIDELINES

 The code selection will be either total encounter time or MDM to select the level of office or other outpatient E/M in 2021,